bluzi/travis-buddy/README.md

 #### Update comments mode

 If you want TravisBuddy to only create one comment, add `?insertMode=update` to the webhook URL.
-TravisBuddy will create one comment and when there is for example a new reason the tests fail, it will update that one with the new information.
+TravisBuddy will create one comment and when there is a new cause for test failure, it will update that one with the new information.

 ```yml
 notifications: